• Wilkinson College student listening intently to classmate

 Why Get an MA in War, Diplomacy, and Society?

-• Be a part of the nation's premier graduate-level program for studying the global interrelationships between war, diplomacy, and societies in the modern era.
+• Be a part of the nation's premier graduate program dedicated to exploring the global interconnections between war, diplomacy, and society in the modern era.

 • Examine the firsthand impact of war on soldiers, veterans, and civilians through handwritten manuscripts at Chapman's Center for American War Letters.